ipfs-inactive/blog/content/post/104-js-ipfs-0.48.md

 ## 🧭 Delegate nodes on by default

 JS IPFS has traditionally primarily targeted the browser, and the browser is a bad place to be if you want to be on the [DHT][].
-You typically aren't on a page long enough to make or respond to [DHT][] queries and nor are you diallable so even if you were able to advertise yourself as a provider for a given block, the chances are no-one can connect to you to retrieve that block which results in a degraded service for everyone.
+You typically aren't on a page long enough to make or respond to [DHT][] queries, nor are you diallable, so even if you were able to advertise yourself as a provider for a given block, the chances are no-one can connect to you to retrieve that block which results in a degraded service for everyone.
 Worse, the way you find more peers and content is via the [DHT][] so you're kind of stuck.

 There are several ways to give in-browser IPFS nodes a better experience on the network, one of those is [Delegate Nodes](https://blog.ipfs.io/2019-08-06-js-ipfs-0-37/#delegated-peer-and-content-routing).
 A Delegate Node is a network peer that performs certain actions on behalf of other nodes on the network.
 In this case it will make [DHT][] queries on our behalf so we can find more peers and more content than ever before.

-`js-IPFS@0.48.0` enables delegate nodes in the configuration by default.
-That means you should see far more peers that you have previously and be able to find content faster and more reliably than ever before.
+`js-IPFS@0.48.0` enables delegate nodes in the configuration by default, which means you should see far more peers than you have previously and be able to find content faster and more reliably.

 By default it uses [public delegate nodes](https://github.com/ipfs/js-ipfs/blob/master/packages/ipfs/docs/DELEGATE_ROUTERS.md) to give you the best out-of-the-box experience.
-These nodes are a shared commons but have no availability guarentees and are a potentially a source of resource contention.
-If you are deploying JS IPFS in a production environment you should stand up your own delegate nodes and [configure JS IPFS](https://github.com/ipfs/js-ipfs/blob/master/docs/CONFIG.md#delegates) accordingly.
+These nodes are a shared commons but have no availability guarantees and are potentially a source of resource contention.
+If you are deploying JS IPFS in a production environment you should host your own delegate nodes and [configure JS IPFS](https://github.com/ipfs/js-ipfs/blob/master/docs/CONFIG.md#delegates) accordingly.

 ## 🏓 DHT configuration

 You can also now enable the [DHT][] for JS IPFS daemons via the command line.
-Simply use:
+To put your node into client mode run:

 ```console
 $ jsipfs config Routing.Type dhtclient